 Over-the-counter painkillers may not be enough in certain cases, for example to stop severe tooth pain from a broken tooth – especially if the tooth nerve is exposed.
 Similarly, tooth abscess pain can be too intense for regular painkillers to have much effect.

 You can combine these painkillers with any of the topical gels and natural remedies described below to help with severe dental pain relief.

 If taking painkillers doesn't help your toothache, or if you have to keep taking them for several days to keep relieving your pain, it's a sign you should see a dentist.
 An emergency dentist can prescribe much stronger painkillers than you can get over the counter, as well as antibiotics if you have an infection or tooth abscess.

 Another type of home remedy for toothache is topical medicine designed specifically to treat toothache and other oral pain.
 Here are some of the best toothache gels and gum pain relief products available in the UK.

 Orajel dental pain relief gel

-Orajel dental gel is a severe toothache remedy designed get rid of dental pain fast.
-The UK’s number one selling toothache brand also comes in an extra strength formula which can be used to treat gum abscess or broken tooth pain.
+Orajel dental gel is a severe toothache remedy designed to get rid of dental pain fast.
+The UK's number one selling toothache brand also comes in an extra-strength formula that can be used to treat gum abscess or broken tooth pain.

-Some reviewers say that Orajel has provided toothache relief where over-the-counter painkillers didn’t work.
-Others note that it’s effective as a home remedy for sensitive teeth, too.
+Some reviewers say that Orajel's tooth numbing gel has provided toothache relief where over-the-counter painkillers didn't work.
+Others note that it's effective as a home remedy for sensitive teeth, too.